joshbegley/nyt-latest/README.md

 https://nytimes.com/2026/04/02/us/politics/pam-bondi-attorney-general-trump.html

 **Soft and slow Blue Jackets get destroyed by Hurricanes, knocked out of playoff spot**\
-`The Blue Jackets finished with only 10 shots on goal on Thursday, matching a franchise record that has stood for more than 23 years.`\
+`The Blue Jackets finished with only 10 shots on goal Thursday, matching a franchise record that has stood for more than 23 years.`\
 https://nytimes.com/athletic/7168245/2026/04/02/blue-jackets-hurricanes-nhl-playoffs/

 **Megan Thee Stallion Returns to Broadway Role After Brief Illness**\